gaelcharriere/tensorflow/README.md

 # tensorflow

 gRPC client detecting only the following objects on images: (person=1, bicycle=2, car=3, motorcycle=4, bus=6, truck=8).
-The other objects detected by teh model are filtered out.
+The other objects detected by the model are filtered out.
 Images are loaded locally and sent to the gRPC server to be analyzed.
 The gRPC server returns an output containing:
 * classes: The type of image detected.
 Classes are used to filter out the objects that we are not interested in.
 * boxes: The box coordinates surrounding the object used by the client to draw the boxes around the detected object.